HomeBlogUnusual Options Activity Scanner: What Actually Matters Beyond Volume

 5. time-to-expiration context

 And even that is not the whole story.
 A scanner built from chain snapshots can rank contracts intelligently, but it still cannot fully infer whether flow lifted the ask, hit the bid, or reflected a larger multi-leg structure.
-The right use case is not “this contract printed, therefore the market knows something.”
-The right use case is “this contract deserves a second look because it is active in a way that might matter.”
+The right use case is not "this contract printed, so the market knows something."
+The right use case is "this contract deserves a second look because it is active in a way that might matter."

 The simplest unusual-flow table sorts contracts by day.volume.
 That is a reasonable first pass, but it breaks in several common cases.